 Instead, take the used oil to a recycling center or an automotive shop that accepts used oil.
 Many local recycling centers or auto parts stores have collection points for used oil that can be properly recycled.

-Mineral oil is less expensive and can be suitable for normal riding conditions.
+Mineral motor oil is less expensive and can be suitable for normal riding conditions.

 It's recommended to refer to your motorcycle's owner's manual for the manufacturer's recommended oil type.